Add an Azure Spot node pool to an Azure Kubernetes Service (AKS) cluster

 • When setting SpotMaxPrice, the value must be -1 or a positive value with up to five decimal places.

-• A Spot node pool will have the kubernetes.azure.com/scalesetpriority:spot label, the taint kubernetes.azure.com/scalesetpriority=spot:NoSchedule, and the system pods will have anti-affinity.
+• A Spot node pool has the kubernetes.azure.com/scalesetpriority:spot label, the kubernetes.azure.com/scalesetpriority=spot:NoSchedule taint, and the system pods have anti-affinity.

 • You must add a corresponding toleration and affinity to schedule workloads on a Spot node pool.